Radula: Gastropods with no radula

 The streptaxid Careoradula perelegans is the only known terrestrial gastropod which has no radula.

 Some marine gastropods lack a radula.
 For example, all species of sea slugs in the family Tethydidae have no radula, and a clade of dorids (the Porostomata) as well as all species of the genus Clathromangelia (family Clathurellidae) likewise lack the organ.
-The radula has been lost a number of times in the Opisthobrancha.
+The radula has been lost a number of times in the Opisthobranchia.